mjuvela/ISM/README.md

 installation of pyOpenCL (see https://mathema.tician.de/software/pyopencl/).

-Programs assume that the source tree exists under one's own home directory, in ~/GITHUB.
-If the files are elsewhere, one can set an environmental variable ISM_DIRECTORY.
+Programs assume that the source tree exists under one's own home directory (see the error messages to set suitable symbolic links for the paths).
-ISM_DIRECTORY should point to the directory that contains ISM as a subdirectory (which then contains Defs.py and further subdirectories FITS, TM, etc.).
-If ISM_DIRECTORY is not set, that is the same as having ISM_DIRECTORY equal to ~/GITHUB.

 **Note:** radiative transfer programs SOC and LOC now reside in separate repositories: https://github.com/mjuvela/SOC and https://github.com/mjuvela/LOC .